sandeepbassioec/eaip/docs/state-continuation.md

 - The question framework captures stakeholder-wise and phase-wise questions
 - This framework is reusable across future enterprise architecture engagements
 - Questions are derived from real execution, not theoretical templates
+### Documentation Reasoning Rule (Non-Negotiable)

+All TOGAF and Domain-Driven Design (DDD) documentation produced for EAVIP must explicitly include architectural reasoning and decision context.

+For every documented architecture artifact, the following MUST be captured:

+1. What decision or design was made
+2. Why this approach was chosen
+3. What alternative options were considered
+4. Why those alternatives were rejected
+5. What trade-offs were accepted as part of the decision

+This rule exists to ensure:
+- Long-term knowledge retention
+- Explainable architecture decisions
+- Reusability of documentation as reference architecture
+- Reduced dependency on tribal knowledge or individual memory

+Documentation without explicit reasoning is considered incomplete and non-compliant with the EAVIP architectural standards.

+This rule applies to:
+- TOGAF architecture documents
+- DDD domain models and artifacts
+- Architecture Decision Records (ADRs)
+- Reference architectures derived from this project

 ---